MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-prompts.md

 ## Prerequisites

-- An environment in the United States.
+- An environment in a region where prompts are available.

+    To learn if prompts are available in your region, go to [Feature availability by region&mdash;Prompts](availability-region.md#promps).

 - A Power Apps or Dynamics 365 license.
 - A Dataverse database installed on the environment.
 - An AI Builder add-on.

-## Prebuilt prompts you can use as-is
+## Prebuilt prompts you can use 'as-is'

 The following tables describe the available prebuilt prompts.
-If you find a prebuilt prompt you want to use, go to [Use a prebuilt prompt](#use-a-prebuilt-prompt) in this article to learn how to use it in a Dataverse low-code plug-in, a Power App, or a Power Automate flow.
-If you don't find a prebuilt prompt that meets your needs, you can create a [custom prompt](https://learn.microsoft.com/ai-builder/create-a-custom-prompt).
+If you find a prebuilt prompt you want to use, go to [Use a prebuilt prompt](#use-a-prebuilt-prompt) in this article to learn how to use it in a Dataverse low-code plug-in, a Power Apps app, or a Power Automate flow.
+If you don't find a prebuilt prompt that meets your needs, you can [create a custom prompt](create-a-custom-prompt.md).

 ### AISummarize

-Summarize the provided text.
+Summarize the text that you provide.
+For example, this prompt summarizes an email message or text from a document.

 #### Input for AISummarize